 Once you’ve been getting credit cards for different sign-up bonuses and benefits for long enough, eventually one of the cards you have will be discontinued.
-One day the bank will stop accepting new applications for the card and you’re in credit card limbo.
-Most of the time banks will allow you to keep the cards open and continue to offer the same benefits as before.
-This can be for months, years or even decades after the card is initially ended.
+One day the bank will stop accepting new applications for the card, and you’re in credit card limbo.
+Most of the time, banks will allow you to keep the cards open and continue to offer the same benefits as before.
+This can be for months, years, or even decades after the card is initially ended.

 The most common reason a card is discontinued is that the bank is refreshing a product and decides to relaunch the card with a new name and new benefits.
 However, there are sometimes where a bank just decides that the card is no longer a good fit for their portfolio.
 Another reason is contractual, such as when AMEX lost the Costco contract or when Citi’s Hilton agreement ended.
 In these instances, you’re not able to keep the old product and will either be offered a different card from the old bank or the equivalent card from the new bank.

-I have a collection of cards in my drawer that are no longer available for new signups.
+I have a collection of cards in my drawer no longer available for new signups.
 They’re not ones I use all the time, or hardly at all, but I have reasons why I haven’t canceled them yet.

 AT&T Universal Rewards

 Ah, the AT&T credit card.
 You lived in my wallet for quite a while for your unique benefit.
 If you’re old enough, you’ll remember when this benefit was a huge perk!

 As an AT&T Universal Cardmember, you’re eligible for 30 free phone minutes per month and 2 free Directory Assistance inquiries per month by calling 1-800-308-6537.
 You can take advantage of these benefits anytime, anywhere and from any phone.
 There’s no need to change your calling plan; the phone minutes and Directory Assistance inquiries are not associated with your home phone service.